For Carers

 Start by keeping a record.

 Write down what you notice, what is said, and what happens next.
-Use dates and names where you can.
-It doesn’t need to be perfect — just clear enough that you can come back to it later.
+Use dates, names, times, and exact words where you can.
+Small details that do not seem important at the time often matter later.

 Taking action